Skip to main content

 nvidia-operator-validator-5shw6 0/1 Init:0/4 5 16h

 Poolside logins are returning a 500 error.
-Ensure CoreDNS configmap has been updated with the new IP address, and the CoreDNS deployment has been restarted.
+Ensure the CoreDNS ConfigMap has the new IP address, and restart the CoreDNS deployment.